reem-alrashed/MyStore-Angular/README.md

 # UdacityMyStore
 MyStore is a SPA built using Angular.
-It presents an online stoe that displays a list of products which can be added to a cart then checkout.
+It presents an online store that displays a list of products which can be added to a cart then checkout.

 ## Supported functionality